mfon-uwa/Azure-ML-Project-Udacity/README.md

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

--- With maximium of 16 runs, all completed with same model score of 0.91 though with diffenent hyperparameter values.
+-- The dataset was cleaned and transformed, splitted into train and test sets.
+A logistic regression model was define and submitted to an experiment.
+With a maximium of 16 runs, all completed with same model score of 0.91 though with diffenent hyperparameter values.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**